Our pathway to electrification

 Canberra’s plan to transition

-Fossil-fuel gas accounts for more than 20% of our emissions here in the ACT and the ACT is committed to phasing out fossil-fuel gas by 2045 at the latest.
-Our plan to transition is to electrify our city where possible and explore the potential for a renewable gas market where electrification is not a good option.
+Fossil fuel gas accounts for more than 20% of our emissions here in the ACT and the ACT is committed to phasing out fossil fuel gas by 2045 at the latest.
+To make sure we are planning and readying our city for an all-electric future, the ACT Government is introducing a regulation to prevent new gas connections in the Territory.
+Our plan to transition is to electrify our city where possible and explore the potential for a renewable gas market where electrification is not a feasible option.

 This pathway gives you a way to help you start planning for the transition and commencing the switch.
 We are asking you to consider making your next choice electric.